The Ultimate Spain Bucket List (50 Top Experiences)

 Are you looking for new destinations to celebrate New Year’s Eve?
 You won’t regret choosing Madrid.

-Spaniards have a different type of Christmas in comparison to other countries like the United Kingdom or Poland, as well as a unique way of celebrating the beginning of a new year.
+Spaniards have a different type of Christmas compared to other countries like the United Kingdom or Poland, as well as a unique way of celebrating the beginning of a new year.

 To celebrate the New Year in Spain, you must eat 12 grapes at the rhythm of the 12 chimes just before midnight.
 By eating these, you’ll have good luck in the upcoming year.

-Although most Spanish families celebrate this at home, experiencing this in Puerta del Sol is a unique experience as this is where you find the clock followed by the whole of Spain, and the atmosphere is amazing.
+Although most Spanish families celebrate this at home, experiencing it in Puerta del Sol is a unique experience.
+This is where the whole of Spain follows the clock, and the atmosphere is amazing.

 21. Visit Segovia, one of the oldest cities in Europe

-If you love learning about Spanish history and culture whilst you travel around Spain, Segovia needs to be on your itinerary.
+If you love learning about Spanish history and culture while travelling around Spain, Segovia must be on your itinerary.

 This World Heritage City is home to a beautiful cathedral, an impressive aqueduct and a Jewish Quarter that is worth wandering around.
 The city is also a great culinary spot to try some traditional dishes in the area, like roast suckling pig or lamb.